• Skip to primary navigation

 Just a heads-up – you should try this product – it’s a Tomato Garlic Dipping Oil out of Central NY ……..
 SERIOUSLY addicting and they’re in a few 100 retailers and wineries ( there IS wine in the product ) but ship everywhere in the US – www. cheekymonkeyfoods .com

 Yummy!
-I’m a big fan of any type of dipping oil and this garlicy one looks so good!
-I think my husband would adore it as well.
+I’m a big fan of any type of dipping oil and this garlicy one is so good!
+My husband adores it as well.

 This is an excellent recipe.
 I loved how easy and delicious it is!
 Thank you for sharing with us!